 Activity Commentary Procurement of goods and services: GCRB is subject to the provisions of the Procurement Reform (Scotland) Act 2014, the main purpose of which is the achievement of better VfM.
 GCRB is accessing the shared procurement services for both Advanced Procurement for Universities and Colleges (APUC) and the Glasgow Region.
 Human resources: Staff is the largest item of expenditure In GCRB's running-cost budget.
 GCRB has an organisational structure appropriate for its duties and responsibilities.
-GCRB will seek to reduce the need for external advisors and reduce the associated risks.
+GCRB has reduced the need for external advisors and limited any associated liabilities.
 GCRB embraces the principles of the Public Sector Pay policy issued by the Scottish Government on an annual basis.
 Shared services: We continually look for opportunities to deliver VfM through shared services with Scottish Government or other public bodies and through partnership working.
 GCRB is supported by the three Glasgow colleges who provide a range of support services.
 For example, City of Glasgow College provide serviced accommodation and finance processing and Glasgow Clyde College provide HR/payroll services.
-GCRB, and the three Glasgow colleges, collaborated with HEFESTIS Ltd to appoint a shared Data Protection Officer in 2018.
+GCRB, and the three Glasgow colleges, collaborate with HEFESTIS Ltd on the shared Data Protection Service.